Benefits of organic foods

 Are organic foods healthier than conventionally grown foods?

-Significantly lower pesticide residue, combined with higher
+Significantly lower pesticide residue, combined with

 average nutritional value, seem to make the answer easy.
 What